maddenp/nml/README.md

 ### Examples

-Assume that the contents of the file `nl` are as follows:
+Assume that the contents of a file `nl` are as follows:

 ```
 &b